What Are Bluegill Attracted To?

 Catching bluegill isn’t difficult at all.
 You’d be surprised by all of the weird things that they’re perfectly comfortable eating.
 I’ve caught them on everything from Slim Jims to bare hooks.

-If you want to catch them consistently, you’ll want to use things that they actually like, though.
-In this article, I’ll tell you about five baits and five lures that I have had the most success with.
+If you want to catch them consistently, you’ll want to use things that bluegill are attracted to.
+In this article, I’ll tell you about five baits and five lures that I have had the most success with, and that I’ve found bluegill to be extremely attracted to.

 Bluegill Lures Mentioned In This Post